makersacademy/bowling-challenge/README.md

 Count and sum the scores of a bowling game for one player (in JavaScript).

 ## To run
-$ git clone git@github.com:jameshughes7/bowling-challenge.git
+- git clone git@github.com:jameshughes7/bowling-challenge.git
-$ cd bowling-challenge
+- cd bowling-challenge
-$ open SpecRunner.html
+- open SpecRunner.html

 ## Technology
 - JavaScript

 ## To Test
--Jasmine
+- Jasmine

 ## Bowling — how does it work?